 - Less durable – Removable retainers need to be replaced every so often.
 You can, however, arrange for new ones to be mailed to you.

-This overview should give you a good idea of the differences between types of retainers.
-Consider which would be best for your specific situation considering your teeth and your lifestyle, and feel free to ask us for personalized recommendations.
+This overview should give you a good idea of the differences between a permanent retainer and a removable retainer.
+Consider which would be best for your specific situation considering your teeth and your lifestyle, and feel free to contact Davidson Orthodontics for personalized recommendations.